fpirola/java-formatter-eclipse-mars/README.md

 # java-formatter-eclipse-mars
 Java formatter for eclipse mars (version 4.5).
+This formatter is also tested for eclipse Juno (version 3.8.1) and could be imported into IntelliJ IDEA.

 In short the Java formatter: